- What Personal Data Do We Receive?

 Zoom does not allow children under the age of 16 to sign up for a Zoom account.

-For educational organizations that use Zoom Products to provide educational services to children under 18, Zoom’s Children’s Educational Privacy Statement is available here.
+For educational organizations that use Zoom products and services to provide educational services to children under 18, Zoom’s Children’s Educational Privacy Statement is available here.

 You can also contact us by writing to the following address: